reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 Fortunately, attorneys are also contributing to the overall discussion in AI.

 Fordham Law School in New York City held a symposium on February 15, 2015 entitled The Fordham Law Review and the Neuroscience and Law Center present Rise of the Machines: [Artificial Intelligence, Robotics, and the Reprogramming of Law](https://go.activecalendar.com/FordhamUniversity/site/law/event/rise-of-the-machines-artificial-intelligence-robotics-and-the-reprogramming-of-law).
 The last time I was in one room with over 100 attorneys was February 2015 at [Algorithms & Accountability Conference: NYU School of Law](https://www.law.nyu.edu/centers/ili/AlgorithmsConference)).
-Life in NYC has its privileges, because the event was only 2 express subway stops from my apartment and it was free and open to the public.
+The event was free and open to the public.

 The event was recorded.
 Full proceedings will be published in Fall 2019.
 [I will update this article with the links when they are available.]